maxrothman/config/README.md

 * dotfiles: configuration files that various applications expect to be in ~/.
 Each file will be symlinked to ~/.$FILE (e.g. bashrc -> ~/.bashrc).
 * iTerm: iTerm configuration files.
-* Karabiner: Karabiner configs.
-Used to be for making volume buttons work on my external keyboard, but Mac seems to pick these up automatically now (see manual.md)
 * misc-stuff: Files used once during setup.
 * stylus: CSS themes for the Stylus Chrome plugin
 * manual.md: stuff to manually install